LEOPARD PROJECT CONTROLS

 This can help in the following ways:

-• Schedule linked with estimate/finance, through this the planner/scheduler should be able to tell the total cost incurred, original (baseline) budget, estimate to complete (ETC), estimate at completion (EAC), and other financial statistics for each activity.
+• CPM Scheduling is linked with estimate/finance, through this the planner/scheduler should be able to tell the total cost incurred, original (baseline) budget, estimate to complete (ETC), estimate at completion (EAC), and other financial statistics for each activity.

 Resource Levelling